Content Creation: Why and How to Use Customer Testimonials

 What was the project’s ROI or cost savings?

 Once the customer has provided a quote, it’s okay to finesse it, but always do share the final version so they have the opportunity to refine and give final approval.
-Additionally, do ask them to provide a hi-resolution head shot.
+Additionally, do ask them to provide a high-resolution head shot.

 3 | Consider content creation that includes various formats